SunnyDeng/azure-content-dede/articles/azure-toolkit-for-eclipse-installation.md

 [What‘s New in the Azure Toolkit for Eclipse (in englischer Sprache)][]

-Weitere Informationen zum Verwenden von Azure mit Java finden Sie im [Azure Java Developer Center][] (in englischer Sprache).
+Weitere Informationen zum Verwenden von Azure mit Java finden Sie im [Azure Java Developer Center][].

 <!-- URL List -->